Construction Projects

 These projects are typically performed on rural roadways where an open drainage system (culverts, ditches and inslopes) is more practical.
 These projects consist of replacement of existing culverts, pulverization of the existing roadway surface, stabilization fabric, additional layer of surface gravel, new pavements, gravel shoulders, ditching and striping.
 The following is a list of current reclamation projects within the City:

 • 2024 Reclamation Project – South Witham Road – South Main Street to Harmons Corner Road and Harmons Corner Road – South Witham Road to Old Danville Road.
 This project includes reclamation and reconstruction of the road with upgrades to drainage.
-Project will be advertised for bid March 2024.
+Spencer Paving awarded the bid and scheduled to begin after July.

 Pavement Restoration Projects